elo2cx0/libft_tester/README.md

 This simple tester was developed primarily for learning purposes, though it can be used or improved upon by other participants in the 42 program.

+All the code in this tester complies with the Norm coding standard.

 ## **Installation and Usage**